 10. For all candidates in the first shortlist based on the process outlined in point 7 above, an adjusted score is calculated for the candidates graduating discipline.
 This is done by dividing the percentage final scores score obtained in the graduating discipline of the candidates (bachelors’ degree and/or professional degrees, as the case may be), by the 90th percentile score.
 Incomplete or intermediate graduate scores are considered only if the candidate's final graduation score is pending.
 Thus, for final year bachelor’s degree candidates, their incomplete graduation score would be taken in lieu of their final graduation score.

-13. The second stage of the selection process comprises of the following two components. (a) Written Ability Test (WAT), and (b) Personal Interview (PI).
+13. The second stage of the selection process comprises of the Personal Interview (PI).

-18. The final offers of admission to the selected candidates from each category will be made strictly on the basis of the final rank based on aggregate score calculated as outlined in point 17 above.
+17. The final offers of admission to candidates selected from each category will be made strictly on the basis of the final rank based on aggregate score calculated as outlined in point 16 above.

 For any queries ralated to MBA admissions, please email it to admissions@iimamritsar[dot]ac[dot]in.

-Version dated 17-November-2019.
+Version dated 16-November-2020.
 This document is copyrighted to Indian Institute of Management Amritsar.
 It may not be reproduced without permission.
-All information in this document is valid for CAT 2019 for admission cycle of the MBA Program of 2020-2022 batch.
+All information in this document is valid for CAT 2020 for admission cycle of the MBA Program of 2021-2023 batch.
 No inference can be made from this document about the admissions process followed in previous admission cycles or admissions process that may be followed in future admission cycles.
 IIM Amritsar reserves the right to change, modify or adopt any new admission process that it deems necessary at any point, subject to the approval of the IIM Amritsar Admissions Committee.
-Any dispute on Admissions for the MBA Program of 2020-2022 batch is restricted to the jurisdiction of competent courts within the territorial jurisdiction of the city of Amritsar in the State of Punjab.
+Any dispute on Admissions for the various MBA Programs of 2021-2023 batch is restricted to the jurisdiction of competent courts within the territorial jurisdiction of the city of Amritsar in the State of Punjab.